mattkellough/Neighborly_Dev/README.md

 ### Description

 Once a user enters in the parameters (job title & zip code), the app will query the Dice job search API returning open positions in the area.
 Once received, the business name is reverse geocoded by a geocoder gem, and returns the necessary latitude and longitude coordinates.
-This is then passed into the Google Maps API which will populate a map with markers representing locally available positions.
+This is then passed into the Google Maps API, which will populate a map with markers representing locally available positions.

 ### Version